This article is auto-synced from its in-app version in Tai.

 Steps

-3. Choose a granularity — hourly, daily, weekly, or monthly — to control how the time-series chart buckets data.
+Choose a granularity — Hourly, Daily, Weekly, or Monthly — to control how the over-time charts bucket data.

-4. The summary cards at the top show totals for the selected period: tokens in, tokens out, estimated cost, and request count.
+The cards at the top show totals for the selected period: Agent uses, Total agent time, Skill calls, Connector calls, and Knowledge calls.

 Filter by agent